Home Workout Plan for Indians 2026: No Gym, Real Results (Beginner to Advanced)

 Is walking enough exercise?

-Walking is excellent and underrated — especially 8,000+ steps daily.
+Walking is excellent and genuinely underrated — especially 8,000+ steps daily.
 But for body composition (fat loss while preserving muscle), combining walking with strength training delivers far better results than walking alone.

 ➡️ Combine it: Walking for Weight Loss — Complete Guide